DanGoldwater/reasoning-trace-generation/README.md

 brew install ollama
 brew install uv
 ```
+Then spin up the environment and pull the models.
 ```sh
 uv sync --group dev
 ollama pull qwen3.5:4b
 ollama pull qwen3.5:9b
 ```

+You can set experiment values (like which model to use) in `settings.py`.

 Start Ollama (`ollama serve` if the desktop app is not running).
 For dataset
 access, create `.env` in the repository root: